VoidXH/Poor-Man-s-AI/README.md

    this file.
 1. Start the Processor application (PoorMansAI.exe).
 At first launch, it might take an hour to download and extract every dependency.
 This only happens at the first launch, subsequent startups are fast.
-When you don't see any download progress bars, and it says something like `Application startup complete` or `Model loaded in 3.0s` on the bottom few lines, you're ready to use your own AI service through your own website.
+When you see `[INFO] Ready in ... mode.`, you're ready to use your own AI service through your own website.

 Note: extraction of Stable Diffusion WebUI can slow down over 99%.
 This is normal, and large files are being extracted.
 The full extraction should not take